open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

                                  +-----------------------------+
   ```

-## MetricProducer
+## MetricBridge

 **Status**: [Experimental](../document-status.md)

-`MetricProducer` defines the interface which bridges to third-party metric
+`MetricBridge` defines the interface which bridges to third-party metric
 sources MUST implement so they can be plugged into an OpenTelemetry
 [MetricReader](#metricreader) as a source of aggregated metric data.
 The SDK's
-in-memory state MAY implement the `MetricProducer` interface for convenience.
+in-memory state MAY implement the `MetricBridge` interface for convenience.

 ```text
 +-----------------+            +--------------+